Updated December 2025, with fatalities to November 2025, population to June 2025, vehicle kilometres to 2024-25.

 It’s possible to distinguish between motorcycles and other vehicles for both deaths and vehicle kilometres travelled, and the following chart shows the ratio of these across time.
 Note that I’ve had to use a log scale so you can see the trend details for other vehicles.

-The death rate for motorcycle riders/passengers per motorcycle vehicle kilometre was 41 times higher than other motorised vehicle types in 2023-24.
+The death rate for motorcycle riders/passengers per motorcycle vehicle kilometre was 36 times higher than other motorised vehicle types in 2024-25 (motorcycle risk factor in the chart above).
 The death rate for motorcycles was trending down from 1991 to around 2015 but now appears to be trending up.